 Currently Available Data

-Please contact us to request presence data from: Fichtel, C. and D.G.
+Fichtel, C. and D.G.
 Smith.
 1995.
 The Freshwater Mussels of Vermont.
 Nongame and Natural Heritage Program – Vermont Fish & Wildlife Dept. Technical Report 18.
 Montpelier, VT.
-54 pp. (PDF)
+54 pp. (PDF) (DwC Data)